ptiwari6239/DevOpsInterviewPrep/README.md

-## DevOps Interview Preparation with this repos
+## DevOps Interview Preparation with this repo